 To connect with other people searching for help, check out the Hep Free NYC network of patients and providers.

-These locations offer free and low-cost hepatitis B testing and treatment, as well as patient navigators who can provide support for you throughout the process.
+These locations offer low-cost hepatitis B testing and treatment, as well as patient navigators who can provide support for you throughout the process.